umal-Rozi/90-D-JAVASRIPT-CHALLANGES/README.md

 The license under which the project is released.

 ## Authors
-List of contributors and their roles in the project.
+List of contributors and their roles in the project...